Spring is here, spring is here

 And makes every Sunday a treat for me…

 It is five in the morning and the sun she’s rising.
 Old King Koel has been making his lovelorn call for two hours already.
 As the shadows lift, a lone kookaburra calls.
 Another answers, and is immediately joined by a choral cacophony.
 A whip bird calls in the distance, and somewhere in the forest, a white-chested pigeon commences its hopeful woo woo.
-Just across the way, on a dance floor bedecked with festive straw swiped from the garden and blue trophies gathered from all over, a bower bird rasps loudly to a potential lady love who is edging across the garden.
+Just across the way, Barrel-chested wongas waddle across the grass, and on a dance floor bedecked with festive straw swiped from the garden and blue trophies gathered from all over, a bower bird rasps loudly to a potential lady love who is edging across the garden.
+As she enters his bower, he sits on a branch and serenades her with a melody that is all sweetness.
 A mob of spangled drongos chortle and jingle amidst the trees as if they were about to watch the show.

 The day brightens and as the nectar warms in the sun, spine-bills and scarlet honey-eaters flock to the bottle brushes, “Ollie, ollie” oriole carols in the tea trees, the noisy friar bird lives up to his name, and satin and regent bower birds bounce on the grevillia ground cover.
 The fig birds, all green coats and red eyes, are up early, their minds set on the ripening figs, getting in early before the competition gathers.
 Through the morning, king parrots squeal as they keep watch over ripening bananas and pawpaws, and yellow robins ring like bells, following us through the gardens as we turn the earth to reveal juicy takeaway.
 On the forest fringes, a wompoo bassoons his courting carol.
 Bollocks are blue, bollocks are blue, wom-poo!